-Roseanne Will Be Less Political In Season Two, Says ABC Boss Channing Dungey
+‘Roseanne’ Will Be Less Political In Season 2, Says ABC Boss Channing Dungey

-Roseanne will be less political in Season two, according to ABC’s Entertainment president Channing Dungey, who is also dealing with the fallout from two other shows that have brushed up against political issues of late.
+Roseanne will be less political in Season 2, according to ABC Entertainment President Channing Dungey, who is also dealing with the fallout from two other shows that have brushed up against political issues of late.

-As Yahoo News reports, Dungey spoke this week to The Wrap about the future of the insanely-popular revival, and how having an outspoken Trump supporter as its star has created some controversy for the show.
+As Yahoo News reports, Dungey spoke this week to The Wrap about the future of the insanely popular revival, and how having an outspoken Trump supporter as its star has created some controversy for the show.

 Roseanne and Politics